Thailand suspends quarantine waiver scheme indefinitely, expands Sandbox programme

-With the rise in the numbers of COVID-19 infections connected to the Omicron variant, the Thailand government on 7 January extended the suspension of its quarantine waiver programme.
+With the rise in the numbers of COVID-19 infections connected to the Omicron variant, the Thailand government extended the suspension of its quarantine waiver programme on 7 January 2022.

 Reports say that the decision was taken at a general meeting chaired by Prime Minister Prayut Chan-o-cha.
 No date has been specified for the duration of the suspension, which was first implemented on 22 December 2021.